handlebars-lang/docs/src/installation/when-to-use-handlebars.md

 :::

-# PRO HANDLEBARS
+# Pro Handlebars

 - Handlebars is good for rendering in CLI-apps, non-HTML text content, server-side rendering of pure contents.
 - Handlebars has been ported to many programming languages (Java, Rust etc).

-# CONTRA HANDLEBARS
+# Contra Handlebars

 - Handlebars is not good for fast (incremental) updates of the DOM, event-handling, frontend-backend communication.